Ophthalmic Partners treats refractive errors for patients in Philadelphia, Pennsylvania and the surrounding communities.

 WHAT ARE THE RISK FACTORS FOR REFRACTIVE ERRORS?

 Refractive errors are typically inherited.
 A family medical history of refractive errors places you at greater risk.

 Because refractive errors are typically inherited from your family, there are no preventative measures.
 Children, though, who are born with refractive errors, may outgrow the conditions as their eyes continue to develop.

 A refraction test is performed with an instrument called a phoropter, which allows the eye doctor at Ophthalmic Partners of Pennsylvania and New Jersey to test your refraction manually with different lenses.

 The test results are used to determine your eyeglass prescription.
 Contact lenses require an additional fitting.
 Your prescription designates precise measurements for lenses that will compensate for your eye’s refractive errors, bending the light rays, so they focus correctly on the retina.
 Laser refractive surgery changes the shape of the cornea so that it is more spherical and can refract the light rays correctly onto the retina.
-Most refractive errors can be corrected or improved by visiting the eye doctors at Ophthalmic Partners of Pennsylvania and New Jersey.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
-Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, or Marlton, NJ, as soon as possible to book an assessment.
+Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

-The eye doctors and surgeons at Ophthalmic Partners of Pennsylvania and New Jersey have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and disease.
+The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.